 - Bryn Celli Ddu, a cromlech or chambered tomb, is one of the best examples of this kind of Neolithic structure in Wales.
 And it's only about 25 miles from Llandudno on the island of Anglesey (reached by a bridge over the Menai Straits).

 Like Scara Brae on Orkney, discovered when a storm washed away the beach that had covered it for millennia, Jarlshof on Shetland was also revealed by a chance act of nature.
 At the end of the 19th century, storms damaged low cliffs at the southern end of Shetland and disclosed a buried settlement.
 Here the story diverges from the 5,000 year old tale of the dwellings on Orkney.
 Jarlshof was continuously occupied for more than 4,000 years.
 Archaeologists have revealed:

 - remnants of a Neolithic village, first settled 5,000 to 6,000 years ago.

 - an Iron Age village

 - a later Iron Age broch, or round tower, a roundhouse and a byre

 - a first century Pictish village of wheelhouses - so called because their roofs were supported by radial system like spokes in a wheel.

 - a 9th to 13 century Norse settlement including a Viking longhouse and later barns and corn kilns.

-- the "Old House of Sumburgh", a 16th century laird's manor.
+- the "Old House of Sumburgh", the remains of a 16th century laird's manor.